 If using an Android device, first check out the Android WiFi connection page.

-If the speed or range is much worse than expected or the WiFi connection is dropping, we recommend first to check is if the CamRanger device is working correctly.
+If the speed or range is much worse than expected or the WiFi connection is dropping, we recommend to check if the CamRanger device is working correctly.
 The easiest way to do this it to go outside, away from buildings, with just the CamRanger, camera, and WiFi device.
 Ensure that nothing is blocking the signal between the CamRanger and wireless device and test that the image transfer speed at close distance and the maximum range are in line with the above specs.
 If they are not, then the CamRanger could be faulty and please contact us.

 There are a few things to keep in mind when trying to get the best possible performance.